dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 Finally, the view displays a message and button to open the lock widget if there is no authentication data in storage, and a greeting with the user's avatar along with a logout button if there is.

+> **Important security note:** In this simple demo, we're adding authentication to the client side but we are not securing a backend.
+If you have an API for your application, the API should _always_ be secured.
+You can read about how to [implement API authentication with Auth0](https://auth0.com/docs/apis) with [implicit grant](https://auth0.com/docs/api-auth/tutorials/implicit-grant).

 ## Elm: Now and Future

 We made a simple app but covered a lot of ground with Elm's architecture, syntax, and implementation of features you'll likely come across in web application development.
 Authenticating with JWT was straightforward and packages and JS interop offer a lot of extensibility.